What is a restorative approach to behaviour, relationships and conflict?

 What does this mean for Hackney children, young people, families and schools?

-Hackney Learning Trust is committed to supporting our schools and other education settings to adopt a restorative approach.
+Hackney Education is committed to supporting our schools and other education settings to adopt a restorative approach.
 We have developed the Embedding Restorative Approaches (ERA) Project to provide expert guidance, training and follow-up support to our schools.
 The aims and ambitions of the ERA project are to work with schools to embed a restorative approach to behaviour, relationships and conflict.
 What this means in practice is that staff and, where possible, students are trained in how to engage with incidents of conflicts using a restorative response.
 A restorative response to an incident of conflict involves asking the following questions:

 - What happened?